Hamptons Artists Hall of Fame

 Known professionally, simply as Strong-Cuevas, she was a sculptor known for monumental creations of figurative sculptures of large heads, many of which were in profile, made in steel and bronze.
 Later in life, her highly abstract, cubist, and totemic works consisted of human faces rendered from multiple angles.

 Growing up, she was said to be the favorite grandchild of John D. Rockefeller, the Gilded Age tycoon.
-She studied at the arts Student League, learning wood and stone carving under the tutelage of John Hovannes in the mid- 1960s.
-Besides bronze, some of her works has been cast in stainless steel and aluminum.
-Sculptures by Strong -Cuevas have been exhibited in one person shows in NYC and the Hamptons.
+She studied at the Arts Students League of New York, learning wood and stone carving under the tutelage of John Hovannes in the mid-1960s.
+Besides bronze, some of her works have been cast in stainless steel and aluminum.
+Sculptures by Strong-Cuevas have been exhibited in one-person shows in New York City, Poughkeepsie, the Hamptons, and at the Grounds for Sculpture in Hamilton, New Jersey.

 Her works have appeared in group exhibitions in leading galleries and museums, such as The Bruce Museum, Kouros Gallery, in Connecticut, The Parrish Art Museum, Southampton Arts Center, Shidoni Contemporary, Biennale III and IV in Monte Carlo, the Tolman Collection in Singapore, Grounds for Sculpture, Guild Hall, Long Island Museum, and Heckscher Museum of Art, where several of her works are in their permanent collection.